Positioning and Mobility Needs

 For people who spend most of their time in tilt-in-space chairs (four to six hours, on average), comfort is more than an amenity — it’s a safety issue and a long-term health concern.

-Sitting comfortably throughout the day means chair users are less likely to attempt to leave their chairs, which easily leads to falls or other wounds.
+Sitting comfortably throughout the day means that wheelchair users are less likely to attempt to leave their wheelchairs.
+Such attempts can easily lead to falls or other injuries.
 Solid frames and dynamic seating keep users safe from sharp corners and edges, which are unfortunately common among bargain-brand seating.

 For residents who have conditions that cause involuntary movements — such as Parkinson’s disease — our dynamic seating accommodates those movements while avoiding additional injury risks.
-Broda’s proprietary Comfort Tension Seating® (CTS) straps conform to each person’s unique needs.
+Our proprietary Comfort Tension Seating® straps conform to each person’s unique needs.

 Compared to only using some types of traditional cushions, the straps also help maintain users’ skin integrity.
-The straps allow for optimal air circulation to reduce heat and moisture, and they’re adjustable to accommodate people of any size or weight.
+The straps allow for optimal air circulation to reduce heat and moisture, and they’re adjustable to accommodate people of a variety of sizes.

 Enhance Clinical Results